 Today we're excited to announce that Always On repls are available to all hackers!
 Anyone with Hacker plan can choose up to 5 repls and keep them running all the time.
+Users with a free plan can access Always On power ups using Cycles!
 With Always On, you can for example spin up and host an app like a Discord bot in 30 seconds:

 As a reminder, Replit gives you most of what you need to rapidly build and ship apps in the cloud -- at lightning speed:

 - Domain linking